National Register of Pounds and Pinfolds ---- Part 2

 Grid ref: 500320,320210

 The remains of this pound approx 4mtrs square, were discovered but so obscured by an overgrown hedge that the extent of it left was difficult to judge.
-(You can glimpse it in this image.
-Perhaps a visit in winter?)
 It is beside a tight narrow steep banked road west of the village which supports the East Coast Main line railway.
 It is shown and named on the 1888 1:2,500 map and shown but not named on later versions.
 Contributed by Michael Trolove, June 2021.

 Hougham, Lincolnshire